Steve Guengerich: Entrepreneurship

 In 1988, Guengerich became a founding shareholder of BSG Corporation, which was acquired by Per Se Technologies (formerly known as Medaphis) in a 1996 deal valued at $330 million.
 Per Se was later acquired by McKesson Corporation.

 In 1998, he joined Powershift Group, a venture capital studio led by Steve Papermaster as an Entrepreneur in Residence.
 With Powershift Group, Guengerich served as an executive with several affiliated companies, including Moxie Software as Chief Learning Officer and Appconomy.

 In 2010, he started the family office and advisory services firm, BroadBrush Ventures, where he has invested in and advised a select number of startups.
 For example, he was among the early advisors and an options holder in Iris Healthcare, acquired by Aledade, Inc. in January 2022.

 He joined UT Dallas in 2017, with the Dallas Morning News print edition dubbing him "The Envoy of Entrepreneurship."
-He is currently Associate VP of Innovation & Commercialization in the Office of Research & Innovation.
+He is currently Senior Advisor for Innovation & Commercialization in the Office of Research & Innovation.